guyellis/multi-level-cache/README.md

 * `callback`
   * A callback function that will be called with an `error` as the first parameter (if there is one) and the value as the second parameter.
+  * `error` will be set to a MultiError object if no key is found.
+The keyNotFound property will be true.
   * `value` will be undefined if no key is found
   * `callback(err, value)`